 Iron River is a very small city located in the state of Michigan.
 With a population of 3,004 people and just one neighborhood, Iron River is the 274th largest community in Michigan.
-Iron River has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Iron River has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Iron River is a blue-collar town, with 39.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Iron River is generally considered to be a blue-collar town.
+39.25% of the Iron River workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Iron River is a city of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Iron River who work in food service (11.06%), office and administrative support (9.40%), and sales jobs (7.46%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Iron River has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Iron River has few renters and college students.
 But the biggest reason it is quieter in Iron River than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Iron River may be for you.